zvalmog/coleslaw/RENDERING.md

 1.  **Offload Physics to a Web Worker:**
     -   **Problem:** The physics simulation runs on the main browser thread, which is also responsible for UI updates and rendering.
 A complex physics step can cause the frame rate to drop, leading to stutter.
     -   **Solution:** The entire Rapier3D simulation could be moved into a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).
 The worker would run the physics on a separate CPU core.
 Each frame, it would post a message back to the main thread containing an array of updated positions and rotations for all shreds.
 This completely decouples physics from rendering, potentially leading to a much smoother user experience (if physics updates are polled from a shared buffer, or updates coalesced to match the transient frame rate).

-2.  **Shadow Optimization:**
-    -   **Problem:** Every one of the 1200 instanced shreds is configured to cast a shadow, which can still be expensive for the GPU to render.
-    -   **Solution:** We could reduce the shadow map resolution on the `DirectionalLight` or investigate more advanced techniques, though the performance benefit might be minor compared to the gains already achieved with instancing.